ceelian/callme/doc/source/introduction.rst

 There are optional parameters to fit different needs which are explained in depth in the Server and Proxy Documentation.

-Examples are provided in the *examples* directory in the package
+Examples are provided in the *examples* directory in the package.

 Multithreading
 --------------